Mahayogi Gorakhnath University: History

 President Ram Nath Kovind inaugurated this university in Gorakhpur on 28 August 2021 in presence of Uttar Pradesh Governor Anandiben Patel, Chief Minister Yogi Adityanath and several other local politicians.
-It is 3th University in Gorakhpur after Deen Dayal Upadhyay Gorakhpur University & Madan Mohan Malaviya University of Technology and first private university in not only Gorakhpur but in whole Purvanchal region of Uttar Pradesh.
+It is 3rd University in Gorakhpur after Deen Dayal Upadhyay Gorakhpur University & Madan Mohan Malaviya University of Technology and first private university in Gorakhpur and Purvanchal region of Uttar Pradesh.

 Courses

-It is offering only 3 degree courses, BSc Nursing, MSc Nursing and BAMS as of now.
+It is offering only 36 degree, diploma and certificate courses, as of now.